How to Pay in Vietnam: Cards, Grab, VNPAY, VietQR, and Cash Backup

 2. Use Grab card payment, but separate it from the local wallet

-- Best use case: Airport transfer, city rides, GrabBike, and services where card is shown as a payment option in the app.
+Best use case: Airport transfers, city rides, GrabBike, and other services where card is shown as a payment option in the app.

 3. Treat VNPAY as useful, but test it before depending on it